Sanaebadi97/Practical_Unit_Testing/README.md

 Nowadays developers are expected to write unit tests.
 While simple in theory, in practice writing high-quality unit tests can turn out to be a real challenge.
 This

 Tools
-This book explains in detail how to implement unit testng very popular open source Java technologies: JUnit 5, TestNG, Mockito and AssertJ.
+This book explains in detail how to implement unit testng very popular open source Java technologies: JUnit 5, TestNG, Mockito and A